Genre: Business & Money

 If the average expected return on the market is 10%, then your average expected return from mutual fund investments should be around 8% because of the 2% that goes to the fund for expenses.
 Jain shows that a sum of $1,000 invested at these respective rates over a 25-year period will produce net gains of $5,848 for mutual funds and $12,585 for common stock investments that beat the market by 1%.

-A couple of years ago Buffett was quoted in the New York Times saying, “One principle that I have used throughout my career is to invest at the point of maximum pessimism”.
+A couple of years ago Buffett was quoted in the New York Times saying, “one principle that I have used throughout my career is to invest at the point of maximum pessimism.”
 This principle must be taken with a grain of salt, considering not all low priced securities are necessarily undervalued.
-Some stocks may see a significant decrease in price for reasons outside of a financial crisis like the one that took place in
+Some stocks may see a significant decrease in price for reasons outside of a financial crisis like the one that took place in 2008-2009 and would be avoided by great investors like Warren Buffett whose number one rule in investing is never to lose money.

 Lessons from Events in BRK’s History